rob-moss/demoapps/calisti-ingress/README.md

 ```

 ### Step 3: Create the Gateway
-This step will create an Istio Gateway with ports 80, 81 and 82
+This step will
+- Create an Istio Gateway with ports 80, 81 and 82

 ```
 kubectl apply -f https://raw.githubusercontent.com/rob-moss/demoapps/main/calisti-ingress/gateway.yaml